08/11/2019 by Melissa Corbett 0 Comments

 exhibit?
 For newer artists, how did you come upon these opportunities?

-CB: Yes!
+MC: Yes!
 Everything is all

 happening at once!
 I recently started studying a Masters in Arts Practice and